 - Visitors will able to access your site’s content faster due to lowest latency.

-- You may enjoy 100% uptime because most of the CDN services work on collaboration basis; that means if one server failed to deliver your content, another server will work for that and the chain continues.
+- You may enjoy 100% uptime because most of the CDN services work on a collaboration basis; that means if one server failed to deliver your content, another server will work for that and the chain continues.

 Disadvantages of CDN